 ATTIC is a search and discovery engine for products from local, independent stores and boutiques.
 We index and present inventory (just like Google does for the web as a whole) for furniture, home decor and clothing stores in major cities throughout the US.
 Our goal is to make it easier for consumers to shop locally and to level the playing field between smaller stores and large national retailers.
+To that end, ATTIC is viewed 50,000 times each month and in turn generates an average of 20,000 montly leads -- that's 20,000 users that go from ATTIC to a store like yours.

 If you're a store owner, ATTIC can boost your online marketing significantly.
 Best of all, our core service is 100% free and it requires little to no effort on your part to participate.